 How to study Computer Science in Tauranga

-In Tauranga, you start by enrolling in a NZ Diploma of Applied Computing Level 5 (NZDipAppCompL5) with the Bay of Plenty Polytechnic.The NZDipAppCompL5 credits to the first year of the BSc major in Computer Science with a specialisation in Applied Computing.
-You can then enrol with Bay of Plenty Polytechnic in the Level 6 Diploma in Applied Computing (DipAppCompL6).
+In Tauranga, you start by enrolling in the Diploma in Applied Computing (DipAppCompL5) Level 5 with the Bay of Plenty Polytechnic.The DipAppCompL5 credits to the first year of the BSc major in Computer Science with a specialisation in Applied Computing.
+You can then either complete your second and third year in Hamilton or enrol with Bay of Plenty Polytechnic in the Diploma in Applied Computing (DipAppCompL6) Level 6.
 The DipAppCompL6 credits to the second year of the BSc major in Computer Science with a specialisation in Applied Computing.

-Once you complete the DipAppCom(L6), you can apply to enrol in the University's 300 level papers offered in Tauranga.
+Once you complete the DipAppComp(L6), you can apply to enrol in the University's 300 level papers offered in Tauranga.

 Computer Science can also be taken as a second major or supporting subject within most degrees.